 Below are several links that will help you with this assessment.

 - Book of Law School Lists – lists schools according to a variety of criteria such as schools offering dual degrees, clinical programs, student publications, a January start date, etc.

 - NAPLA law school locator – assists students in selecting schools where their LSAT scores and cumulative GPA will be most competitive

-- ABA Employment Statistics – provides employments statistics for recent graduates from each school with data distinguishing full time from part time employment, size of firm, employment type and location
+- ABA Employment Statistics – provides admission statistics and employments statistics for recent graduates from each school with data distinguishing full time from part time employment, size of firm, employment type and location

 - Equal Justice Works – online database supplying extensive data on the availability of clinical and externship programs, public interest curricula, scholarships and loan repayment assistance, and public service programs and allows applicants to compare schools of interest